 Furthermore you can use filters, if implemented, of the functionality bar.
 Pick one field out of the combobox.
-Click on the "Filter" icon to run the functionality.
-Otherwise, click on the "Cancel" icon to clear the boxes off.
+Click

 Note that, since records are displayed in a plain table, it is available a combobox (see figure below) which allows the user to visualize all fields related to the record of the previous cell and then change from one to another to get all data.